 The endorphins then act as a natural pain reliever, like nature's own morphine, thereby numbing, or dulling the pain.

 Aleve Direct Therapy uses what's called three-stage waveform technology.

-The result is pain relief, no matter which approach is used to get there.
+The result of using Aleve Direct Therapy is pain relief, no matter which approach is used to get there.

 It's 100% drug-free and completely safe, so if you're looking for an alternative to NSAIDs like Ibuprofen or Naproxen, or costly chiropractic or physical therapy care, you would be well served with this device.

 Aleve Tens unit is thin and fully flexible, designed to contour to the shape of your lower back, and stay adhered discreetly and comfortably.

 So, no matter what you're doing, you can wear it, and you (or anyone else) will most likely not even notice it's there.